 - Collection of Agia Aikaterini of Sinai

 Heraklion port is an important shipping port and ferry dock.
-Travellers can take ferries and boats from Heraklion to a multitude of destinations including Santorini, Ios Island, Paros, Mykonos, and Rhodes.
+Travelers can take ferries and boats from Heraklion to a multitude of destinations including Santorini, Ios, Paros, Mykonos, and Rhodes.
 There are also several daily ferries to Piraeus, the port of Athens on mainland Greece.

 There are regular domestic flights to and from Athens, Thessaloniki and Rhodes.
 Cyprus Airways and Aegean Airlines fly to and from Larnaca, in Cyprus.
 Furthermore, Sky Express operates direct flights to Aegean islands such as Rhodes, Santorini, Samos, Kos, Mytilini, and Ikaria.